NHSDigital/integration-adaptor-lab-results/README.md

 #### Fake MESH

 A mock implementation of the MESH API is available for local development.
-The latest version is in GitHub at [mattd-kainos/fake-mesh](https://github.com/jamespic/fake-mesh). _It is a fork of [jamespic/fake-mesh](https://github.com/jamespic/fake-mesh)._
+The latest version was originally available in GitHub at
+[mattd-kainos/fake-mesh](https://github.com/mattd-kainos/fake-mesh).
+It was a fork of [jamespic/fake-mesh](https://github.com/jamespic/fake-mesh).

 The [nhsdev Docker Hub](https://hub.docker.com/repository/docker/nhsdev/fake-mesh) hosts released fake-mesh images.

+The fake-mesh project is no longer being actively maintained in GitHub, please see [mesh-sandbox](https://github.com/NHSDigital/mesh-sandbox) instead which provides a locally testable version of MESH and is maintained by the MESH team.

 ### Coding Standards